-The latest version of Apama Community Edition has arrived bringing many improvements including new connectivity options, usability improvements for Apama queries and enhancements to EPL.… Read More
+The latest version of Apama Community Edition has arrived bringing Python script execution, Prometheus monitoring and performance improvements.… Read More

 Although we’ve tried our hardest to make the Apama Event Processing Language (EPL) familiar and easy to get into, there will always be some room for error.
 In this blog, we will explore some of the common ‘gotchas’ that often vex EPL newcomers, hopefully making the introductory experience as pleasant as possible.… Read More

 Connectivity plug-ins can be written in Java or C++, and run inside the correlator process to allow messages to be sent and received to/from external systems

 Individual plug-ins are combined together to form chains that define the path of a message, with the correlator host process at one end and an external system or library at the other, and with an optional sequence of message mapping transformations between them.

 Refer TECHniques Blog post on Apama connectivity plug-ins.… Read More

 Today, we are very pleased to announce two new major features for the Apama Community to enjoy!
 We hope that these extensions will enable community members to more easily find and share community made resources.Dedicated Stack Overflow tag

 Apama now has it’s own tag on the popular programming forum Stack Overflow.
 Stack Overflow is a community moderated, public forum for discussing various problems and solutions regarding software projects.
 This tag will enable community members to post Apama related questions, which subscribers of the tag will be alerted to.… Read More

 Docker and Kubernetes both provide a means for passing encrypted data into your application through secrets.